AARP and AAA offer competitive auto insurance and roadside assistance programs. Which one is better?

 AARP — or the American Associated of Retired Persons — caters to elderly individuals with its auto insurance offerings.
 Through The Hartford, AARP car insurance is available through two of its membership options: Advantage and Advantage Plus.
-In addition to standard bodily injury and collision coverages, AARP’s program includes coverage options to suit the needs of older drivers.
+In addition to standard bodily injury and collision coverages, AARP’s insurance program includes coverage options to suit the needs of older drivers.

 |Policy Package||Advantage||Advantage Plus|